salilab/imp/modules/benchmark/README.md

-The benchmarks modules provides support for developing and analyzing benchmarks of IMP code.
-All benchmarks are automatically linked against it.
+\brief Support for developing and analyzing benchmarks of IMP code.

+All benchmarks are automatically linked against this module.

 # Info